MichaelE919/kaggle-ncaa-ml-2018-mens/README.md

 * Use best performing classifer and fit with full training set
 * Create data to input into the model
 * Create predictions

+## Disclaimer
+The majority of the code in this repository was used to create the Kaggle submission; however, for my features, I used offensive and defensive efficiency numbers that were *not* adjusted for competition and I did not have the Offensive Rebound to Turnover Margin.
+While my models had a decent accuracy, they did a poor job of predicting upsets.
+After the competition closed and I watched more and more upsets that my models did not correctly predict, I replaced the offensive and defensive efficiency numbers with the adjusted versions from [kenpom.com](https://kenpom.com/) and added the offensive rebound to turnover margin, after some additional reading.
+Not only did I correctly "predict" some of the upsets, the accuracy of my models increased.